Originally published March 24, 2020 – Last updated April 24, 2020

 Employers may take comfort in knowing that federal and state insurance programs may provide some relief to employees who timely file a claim for benefits.

 Employees who become unemployed through no fault of their own and who meet state specific work and wage requirements will be entitled to participate in the U.S. Department of Labor’s unemployment insurance programs.
 Unemployment insurance is a joint state-federal benefit program that provides cash benefits to eligible workers who become unemployed.
-As part of the COVID-19 response, the Families First Coronavirus Response Act, signed into law on March 18, 2020, provides, among other things, $1 billion for emergency grants to states to process and pay unemployment insurance benefits.
-Employers that initiate a reduction in force should provide terminated employees with information on how to apply for unemployment insurance and encourage them to contact their state’s unemployment insurance program as soon as possible after becoming unemployed, given present backlogs.
+As part of the COVID-19 response, the Families First Coronavirus Response Act, enacted on March 18, 2020, provides, among other things, $1 billion for emergency grants to states to process and pay unemployment insurance benefits.
+Additionally, the Coronavirus Aid, Relief, and Economic Security Act of 2020 (CARES Act), enacted on March 27, 2020, provides economic relief to individuals who have lost income due to COVID-19 by providing supplemental federal funding to state unemployment insurance programs and expanding eligibility for unemployment benefits to individuals who are not traditionally entitled to benefits under state unemployment programs.
+For a more in-depth discussion on the provisions of the CARES Act, including enhanced unemployment benefits, please refer to our client note, “Congress Passes Largest Ever Economic Stimulus Package: Key Provisions of CARES Act.”
+Employers that initiate a reduction in force should provide terminated employees with information on how to apply for unemployment insurance and encourage them to promptly contact their state’s unemployment insurance program as soon as possible after becoming unemployed, given present backlogs and increased unemployment benefits available for a limited time under the CARES Act.
 Once a former employee has filed a claim for unemployment benefits, the state unemployment administrator may contact the former employer for verification of the circumstances surrounding the termination.

 As noted in a recent release from the U.S. Department of Labor, federal law affords significant flexibility to states to amend their laws to provide unemployment insurance benefits, including where: (1) an employer temporarily ceases operations due to COVID-19, preventing employees from coming to work (akin to furlough); (2) an individual is quarantined with the expectation of returning to work after the quarantine is over; and (3) an individual leaves employment due to a risk of exposure or infection or to care for a family member.
-Many states, including New York and California, are waiving the seven-day waiting period for unemployment insurance benefits for individuals out of work due to COVID-19.
+Many states are waiving the seven-day waiting period for unemployment insurance benefits for individuals out of work due to COVID-19, which is consistent with the CARES Act.
 Employers and employees should closely monitor changes under federal and state law designed to provide employees extraordinary relief.

 Employers should check the terms of their workers’ compensation policy to see if it covers a pandemic or other health-related crisis.
 Workers’ compensation policies generally provide insurance benefits to employees for injuries “arising out of, or during the course of, employment,” including “occupational diseases” under the applicable policies and state law.
 State statutes vary, but generally, to be an “occupational disease,” it must be work-related, assessed based on factors such as the nature, the injured employee’s activity, and the time and location of the injury.
 It may be difficult for an employee to prove that he or she contracted a virus such as COVID-19 at work, particularly if employers take proper precautions to protect employees such as requiring employees to work remotely, increasing sanitizing and cleaning efforts and reducing or eliminating in-person meetings.
 Employers should use care to provide a safe work environment, as successful workers’ compensation claims may result in increased contribution costs and risk of employee claims under the Occupational Safety and Health Act of 1970 (OSHA).